-Sr. No. Short particulars of the property or asset(s) [including complete address and location of the property] Pincode of the property or asset(s) Date of creation Amount of CSR amount spent Details of entity/ authority/beneficiary of the registered owner (1) (2) (3) (4) (5) (6) CSR Registration Name Registered Number, if applicable address NOT APPLICABLE
+Sr. No. Short particulars of the property or asset(s) [including complete address and location of the property] Pincode of the property or asset(s) Date of creation Amount of CSR amount spent Details of entity/ authority/beneficiary of the registered owner

+(1) (2) (3) (4) (5) (6)

+Registered address

+NOT APPLICABLE